mviereck/x11docker/README.md

 # Troubleshooting
 For troubleshooting, run `x11docker` or `x11docker-gui` in a terminal. x11docker shows some warnings if something is insecure or is going wrong.
 Additionally, you can use option `--verbose` to see logfile output.
 You can get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).

- - Password prompt:
+# Password prompt
-   - x11docker checks whether docker needs a password to run and whether `su` or `sudo` are needed to get root privileges.
+x11docker checks whether docker needs a password to run and whether `su` or `sudo` are needed to get root privileges.
 If that check fails and does not match your setup, use option `--pw FRONTEND`. `FRONTEND` can be one of `su sudo gksu gksudo lxsu lxsudo kdesu kdesudo` or `pkexec`.

-   - Instead, you can run x11docker directly as root.
-Unfortunatlely, some systems do not provide `DISPLAY` and `XAUTHORITY` for root.
+Instead, you can run x11docker directly as root.
+Unfortunately, some systems do not provide `DISPLAY` and `XAUTHORITY` for root, but needed for nested X servers like Xephyr.

+root permissions are needed only to run docker.
+X servers run as unprivileged user.

 # Security
 Main purpose of x11docker is to run dockered GUI applications while preserving and improving container isolation.